 In August 2017, volunteers began to locate and restore abandoned historic cemeteries in town.
-Currently we located and photographed over 60 cemeteries.
-We cut trees and brush in the most overgrown lots and two restoration crews began to repair and reset broken and fallen gravestones.
+Currently, we located and photographed over 60 cemeteries.
+We cut trees and brush in the most overgrown lots and two restoration teams began to repair and reset broken and fallen gravestones.
 The cemeteries need continual upkeep.
 Come lend a hand if you enjoy the outdoors and like to work with your hands.

 In the Beginning